QADRAX/QADRAX/README.md

 - 👋 Hi, I’m Carlos Cuadra: @QADRAX
 - 👀 I am interested in all kinds of techniques and technologies aimed at painting things on a screen.
-I'm a UI developer.
 - 🌱 I’m currently learning Rust.